ganakailabs/cloudeval-docs/docs/blog/getting-started-with-cloudeval.md

 ## Conclusion

-You're now ready to start evaluating your cloud infrastructure with cloudeval!
+You're now ready to start evaluating your cloud infrastructure with Cloudeval!
 For more advanced topics, check out our [tutorials](tutorials.md) and [best practices](best-practices.md) guides.

 ## Resources